Department website: http://www.stat.wvu.edu/Programs/minor.html

 Nature of Program

-A minor in statistics is available to all University students with the option of either an applied statistics track or a mathematical statistics track.
 Students interested in a major related to statistics should consider the interdepartmental bachelor of sciences degree in industrial mathematics and statistics.

 Undergraduate courses in statistics, and sequences of statistics courses leading to a minor in statistics or a major in Industrial Mathematics and Statistics, provide a foundation of statistical literacy, statistical reasoning, and statistical thinking.
 Our aim is for all of our students to be challenged and encouraged in their statistical course work.
 In particular, we enable our students to: